Recent UD Scholarship and Fellowship Recipient and Finalists

 2017 NIST Summer Undergraduate Research Fellow

-Nicholas Terranova graduated with a Bachelor of Science in Physics in 2018.
-The summer
+Nicholas Terranova graduated with a BS in Physics in 2018.
+The summer after his junior

-after his junior year, Nick spent 11 weeks running and processing magnetic simulations at the National Institute for Standards
+year, Nick spent 11 weeks running and processing magnetic simulations at the National

-in Technology (NIST) in Gaithersburg, MD, as part of his Summer Undergraduate Research
+Institute for Standards in Technology (NIST) in Gaithersburg, MD, as part of his Summer

-on this topic as it pertains to his research dealing with these magnetic thin films,
+gave a presentation on this topic as it pertains to his research dealing with these

-winning the award for the best talk in the Physical Measurement Laboratory’s Physics
+magnetic thin films, winning the award for the best talk in the Physical Measurement

 2017 Lilly Graduate Fellowship - Elisa Torres (PhD Philosophy Candidate)